 Application Control and System Lockdown

 Hackers are prone to attacking systems that are critical and have significant information that is highly valuable.
 Cyber Security makes sure that the systems have the highest security protocols so that they do not succumb to data theft, breaches, unauthorized access, etc.

 Applications of Cyber Security also help in creating next-generation programs and software for ransomware protection, antivirus, etc. Moreover, they allow professionals to create AI-based security systems that will play a significant role in the future.

-Following group of people can learn cyber security –
+Following a group of people can learn this cyber security tutorial –